Syria, Russia pound rebel-held Aleppo but advances halt

 "I found my home destroyed," said one returning resident, who gave only his family name, Sheikho.

-"I didn't even recognise where it was because of the destruction," he said.
+"I didn't even recognize where it was because of the destruction," he said.

 Mohammed Shaaban, standing outside a destroyed church, was also astounded by the destruction.

 "A year and a half ago when I last visited there was not this level of damage.
 I'm shocked and saddened.
-They destroyed civilisation and humanity," he said, referring to rebels.
+They destroyed civilization and humanity," he said, referring to rebels.

 The Syrian Observatory for Human Rights monitoring group said several people were killed in rebel shelling on Saturday.
-Hundreds have been killed in recent weeks, mostly in government bombardments, it says.

 Thousands of people have left rebel districts.
-Some fled to government-held areas but others went to areas under rebel control fearing arrest and reprisals by government forces. [nL5N1E25O0]
+Some have fled to government-held areas but others went to areas under rebel control fearing arrest and reprisals by government forces.

-U.S. Secretary of State John Kerry urged Russia to show "a little grace" when American and Russian officials meet in Geneva later on Saturday to try to reach a deal enabling civilians and fighters to leave the besieged city of Aleppo.
+U.S. Secretary of State John Kerry urged Russia to show "a little grace" when American and Russian officials meet in Geneva later on Saturday to try to reach a deal enabling civilians and fighters to leave Aleppo.

 "Fighters ... don't trust that if they agreed to leave to try to save Aleppo that it will save Aleppo and they will be unharmed," Kerry told reporters in Paris after a meeting of countries opposed to Assad.

-"The choice for many of them ... is to die in Aleppo, die in (neighbouring) Idlib, but die," he added.
+"The choice for many of them ... is to die in Aleppo, die in (neighboring) Idlib, but die," he added.

-Germany said Syrian opposition backers were seeking a political solution, but there was no agreement in Paris on reaching a truce.
+Germany said Syrian opposition backers were seeking a political solution, but there was no agreement in Paris on a truce.

-Russia's defence ministry said more than 20,000 civilians left eastern Aleppo on Saturday and over 1,200 rebels laid down their arms.
+Russia's defense ministry said more than 20,000 civilians left eastern Aleppo on Saturday and over 1,200 rebels laid down their arms.
 The British-based Observatory said hundreds of civilians had left but no fighters surrendered.

 Rebel officials have sworn they will never leave.

-The army said it reduced operations to allow residents to leave, and that this would enable the military to carry out "wider manoeuvres" against insurgents in due course.
+The army said that it reduced operations to allow residents to leave and that this would enable the military to carry out "wider maneuvers" against insurgents in due course.

-Russia's defence ministry said that after civilians left, government forces would continue to "liberate" eastern Aleppo.

 Even once Aleppo is retaken, the multi-sided Syrian war will continue.

-The Syrian army said it sent reinforcements to Palmyra more than 200 kms (130 miles) away to stave off a fierce attack by Islamic State militants, who advanced to the city's outskirts.

-A rebel commander in the Aleppo-based Jaish al-Mujahideen group said the IS offensive had forced the government to divert troops from Aleppo - a possible explanation for the slowed advance there and heavy aerial and artillery bombardment.

-The United States, which is leading a separate fight against Islamic State in northern and eastern Syria, said it will send 200 additional military personnel including special forces to create pressure on the group's Raqqa hub. [nL5N1E504B]
+The United States, which is leading a separate fight against Islamic State in northern and eastern Syria, said it will send 200 additional military personnel including special forces to create pressure on the group's Raqqa hub.

-The fight against Islamic State, waged separately by the group's many enemies in Syria - Moscow and Damascus; the U.S. coalition; and some of the same Turkish-backed rebels that are fighting Assad in Aleppo - is just one sign that Syria's complex conflict will not end with a defeat for insurgents in Aleppo.
+The fight against Islamic State, waged separately by the group's many enemies - Moscow and Damascus, the U.S. coalition, and some of the same Turkish-backed rebels fighting Assad in Aleppo - is just one sign that Syria's complex conflict will not end with a defeat for insurgents in Aleppo.

 Kerry warned the war would create more jihadist militants and grind on.